Warriors' Curry breaks left hand in fall

-(Reuters) - Golden State Warriors guard Stephen Curry suffered a broken left hand on Wednesday, the NBA team announced, marking the latest setback for the franchise.
+(Reuters) - Golden State Warriors guard Stephen Curry suffered a broken left hand on Wednesday, the NBA team announced, marking the latest setback in a tough start to the new season for the franchise.

-The two-times NBA Most Valuable Player was injured when he landed heavily while driving to the basket during the third quarter of the team’s 121-110 home defeat against the Phoenix Suns.
-X-rays confirmed the break, but there was no immediate word of how long he might be out of action.
+The two-times NBA Most Valuable Player was injured when he landed heavily while driving to the basket during the third quarter of the team’s 121-110 home defeat by the Phoenix Suns.

+X-rays confirmed the break but there was no immediate word of how long he might be out of action.

 Curry’s injury came as the Warriors fell to 1-3 early in the new season.